Muntaka.com

 It’s like going to a Samurai katana fight with a sword made out of balsa wood.

-Tired of plastic debris turning up in his cast net when he goes out to sea, the man in the photo above now fishes in the heavily polluted Korle Lagoon — a few yards from where wastewater from Korle Bu, Ghana’s premier healthcare facility, empties into the lagoon.
+Tired of plastic debris turning up in his cast net when he goes out to sea, the man in the photo above now fishes in the heavily polluted Korle Lagoon, one of the most polluted water bodies on earth.

 Accra’s major drainage channels empty their waste into the Gulf of Guinea through the Korle Lagoon.